nginxinc/nginx-basics-workshops/labs/lab3/readme.md

 In this next lab exercise, you will create a new NGINX Access Log format, and add some important `$ssl_` logging variables.
 This will help you watch and understand what SSL paramenters are being used for the TLS handshake, SNI (Server Name Indication), ciphers, and other parameters.
 This log format will extend the default `main` NGINX Access log format, and you will apply this to your TLS enabled website so you can see it working.

-As a Best Practice, you should not modify the main log format, but rather copy this one and create a new one with your changes.
+As a Best Practice, you should not modify the `main` log format, but rather copy this one and create a new one with your changes.
 The `include` directive is also use here, because it makes your NGINX configurations more concise, uniform, and consistent.
-As you will likely want to use the same access log format for multiple websites, you will define it ONCE, but use it for every server block, instead of duplicating the log format config for every website.
+As you will likely want to use the same access log format for multiple websites, you will define it ONCE, but use it for many server blocks, instead of duplicating the log format config for every website.
 If you need to make a change to your log format, you can update it in one file, but it would apply to all your websites/server blocks.

 1. If it does not already exist, create a new folder `/includes` under the /etc/nginx folder.
 Then create a second folder called `/log_formats` in the /etc/nginx/includes folder.
 This is where the new log format files will be created.